karledenstal/companions-dialogue-bundle/Companions Dialogue Bundle.md

 - The moon's light guides our path.
 There's a certain power that comes with embracing our inner beasts.
 - Patience and perseverance are the keys to a successful hunt.

+### Skjor

+- What do you want?
+Make it quick.
+- Spare me the idle chatter, we have business to attend to.

 ## New Scenes

 ### Aela & Njada